Bhavya031/scrpexity/README.md

 ## How It Works

-Scrpexity is a search enhancement application that combines multiple AI services to provide better search results:

-1. **User Authentication**: Uses NextAuth with Google OAuth for secure authentication
-2. **Search Enhancement**:
-   - Takes user queries and enhances them using Gemini API
-   - Searches the web using Scrapybara/Claude to gather relevant information
-3. **Data Processing**:
-   - Stores user data and search history in Supabase
-   - Encrypts API keys for security
-4. **Results Delivery**:
-   - Provides summarized results from multiple sources
-   - Tracks search completion status

-The application uses a streaming API approach to deliver results in real-time, although there's currently a limitation with Vercel deployment that restricts it to sending only the first response.

-How It Works
 Scrpexity is a search enhancement application that uses a multi-agent system to provide better search results:

-User Flow
+### User Flow

-Login & Authentication:
+1. **Login & Authentication**:

-User logs in using Google OAuth
+   - User logs in using Google OAuth
-Upon first login, user enters their Scrapybara API key The API key is encrypted and stored in the database During user session, the API key is passed to the session for client-side access
+   - Upon first login, user enters their Scrapybara API key
+   - The API key is encrypted and stored in the database
+   - During user session, the API key is passed to the session for client-side access

-Search Processing:
+2. **Search Processing**:

-User submits a query
+   - User submits a query
-The query is enhanced by Gemini 2.5 Flash Light to improve search relevance
+   - The query is enhanced by Gemini 2.5 Flash Light to improve search relevance

-Multi-Agent Search System:
+3. **Multi-Agent Search System**:

-First agent: Uses Scrapybara to enter the enhanced query into DuckDuckGo (preferred over Google for less AI filtering) Looping through search results (3 iterations):
+   - First agent: Uses Scrapybara to enter the enhanced query into DuckDuckGo (preferred over Google for less AI filtering)
+   - Looping through search results (3 iterations):

-Agent 1: Opens the link
+     - Agent 1: Opens the link
-Agent 2: Reads and extracts content from the page Agent 3: Closes the tab
+     - Agent 2: Reads and extracts content from the page
+     - Agent 3: Closes the tab

-Previous data is tracked to avoid revisiting the same links
+   - Previous data is tracked to avoid revisiting the same links

-Results Compilation:
+4. **Results Compilation**:

-All gathered information is fed to a summarizing agent The agent creates a concise summary with proper citations
+   - All gathered information is fed to a summarizing agent
+   - The agent creates a concise summary with proper citations

-Data Streaming & Storage:
+5. **Data Streaming & Storage**:

-Results are streamed in real-time to the frontend
+   - Results are streamed in real-time to the frontend
-All search data is stored in the database for future reference
+   - All search data is stored in the database for future reference

-Error Handling:
+6. **Error Handling**:

-Robust error handling for Scrapybara-related issues:
+   - Robust error handling for Scrapybara-related issues:

-Low API credits
+     - Low API credits
-Session limits
+     - Session limits
-Invalid card errors
+     - Invalid card errors
-And more for smooth user experience
+     - And more for smooth user experience

 The application uses streaming responses to show results in real-time, giving users immediate feedback as the search progresses.